ldanielts/spring-boot-sample/README.md

 ### Challenge 3:
 Write an Angular Application to show the current Greeting Message, and a form to change it.
 Bonus points if using IIFE.
-Extra-bonus points for using one-way binding when showing the Greeting Message.
+Extra-bonus points for using one-time binding when showing the Greeting Message.